rune-m/cle-image-segmentation/README.md

 ## Raw data

 All data used in this project is recorded at Haukeland University Hospital.
-From them I go 7 good quality videos with lengths between 8 and 15 minutes.
+From them I got 7 good quality videos with lengths between 8 and 15 minutes.
 Below is a frame from one of the videos:

 ![Example frame](assets/example_frame.png)